infews/ddt_ruby_springs/doc/bdd_presentation.md

 ^ When you see that old test code, it's not awful.
 But it's weird.

-^ How does your brain process this.
+^ How does your brain process this?

 ---